The Garibaldi School: Comprehensive

+New headmaster

 Garibaldi Comprehensive School was by the 1980s suffering from a poor reputation.
 In 1989 a new headmaster, Bob Salisbury, was appointed who put in place a programme of improvements that lasted five years.
 The school removed levels of management and marketed itself.
 The school was able to attract new funding and the head was recognised for his skills as an entrepreneur.
 The head noted that the success came from not investing in one-off initiatives but in activities that continued from year to year.
 Salisbury was known for his 'bobbing cork' analogy.
 He believed his staff should progress like a cork along a stream, knowing that they were free to speed up, slow down or try a different route.
 Bob Salisbury was given a knighthood in 1998 in recognition of his work in Education.

+1976 fire

+The school appeared on the front page of Nottingham Evening Post on 12 January 1976, when a large fire had been discovered at 4am that morning.
+The whole of the school records were destroyed, and a three-storey block, with cooking and needlework rooms, and biology and chemistry laboratories.
+The Nottinghamshire chief fire officer J.J.Boggis was at the scene.

+Curriculum

 A 2009 Ofsted Inspection of the Design and Technology department found that overall their education was "good".
 An earlier inspection of the whole school in 2008 rated the school as "good" overall.

 In March 2013, Ofsted rated Garibaldi as a "good" school, with some aspects of "outstanding" teaching.
 In August 2013, Garibaldi received some of the best GCSE and A-Level results the school has ever seen, and topped the league tables, ranking as one of the best schools in Nottinghamshire.
 The college was also ranked within the top 25 schools across the nation.